DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 - `SourceZipUrl` - DO NOT CHANGE unless you know what you are doing.
 Override the default location of the function source code.
 - `PermissionBoundaryArn` - ARN for the Permissions Boundary Policy
-- `DdApiKeySecretArn` - The ARN of the secret storing the Datadog API key, if you already have it stored in Secrets Manager.
-You must store the secret as a plaintext, rather than a key-value pair.
-You still need to set a dummy value for "DdApiKey" to satisfy the requirement, though that value won't be used.
 - `DdUsePrivateLink` - Set to true to enable sending logs and metrics via AWS PrivateLink.
 See https://dtdg.co/private-link.
 - `VPCSecurityGroupIds` - Comma separated list of VPC Security Group Ids.
 Used when AWS PrivateLink is